sysvar/sans/README.md

 	python test.py -i 192.168.1.1,192.168.1.2 -p 21,22 -t 0.3 -c 10
 	python test.py -I hosts.txt -P ports.txt -t 3 -c 100

+# Running in a vmware?
+If your using a high amount of threads for concurrency it tends to kill the vmware NAT service.
+Keep it below 200 if your using a VM.
+To restart this service on windows, issue the following commands as an Administrator.

+    net stop "VMWare Nat Service"
+    net start "VMWare Nat Service"

 # Disclaimer
 Please take into account computer laws in your country before running SANS.
 Scanning with the intent to find and access vulenrable systems is illegal.